How I Built This Website

 grammar and spelling checkers on every file.
 After noting any corrections,

-I close Word and make the edits in Wordpad, to keep my HTML files
+I close Word and make the edits in Notepad.

 There are many online resources that will help you learn how